The Bed of Nails (Yes Minister): Plot

 Hacker goes back to his office to tell Sir Humphrey and Bernard the good news.
 Sir Humphrey immediately baulks at the idea, then outlines the many disadvantages of this new role, which, it turns out, has been circulating around Whitehall for weeks.
-He explains that if a policy favours one sector, it will infuriate those that it sidelines: a ruling that favours the road services will upset the railways; if it supports the railways then the Road lobby will 'massacre [him]', and if it upsets British Airways' investment plans, "they will call a devastating press conference that same afternoon".
-He further points out that the seemingly-flattering title 'Transport Supremo' is rendered within the service as "Transport Muggins".
+He explains that if a policy favours one sector, it will infuriate those that it sidelines: a ruling that favours the road services will upset the railways; if it supports the railways then the road lobby will "massacre [him]", and if it upsets British Airways' investment plans, "they will call a devastating press conference that same afternoon".
+He further points out that the seemingly flattering title 'Transport Supremo' is rendered within the service as "Transport Muggins".

 Sir Humphrey proposes to illustrate this by arranging a meeting for the Minister with three under-secretaries, from the Roads, Rail, and Air Transport divisions.
 At the meeting, it becomes clear that there is little scope for agreement, as each wants to expand their own branch's contract at the expense of the others.
 Hacker then tells them that he wants to reduce the overall transport budget, at which point there is an implied agreement by the three under-secretaries that this would be met by devastating strike action across all three transport sectors.

 Hacker subsequently asks Bernard why these three civil servants appeared to be fighting their own corners instead of supporting the government.
 The Principal Private Secretary explains that this is how the civil service works: each department is controlled by those that it is supposed to be controlling.
-By way of example, he explains that comprehensive education was adopted in the United Kingdom as a result of lobbying by the National Union of Teachers who were the most powerful sectional interest and had a long term close relation with the Department of Education.
+By way of example, he explains that comprehensive education was adopted in the United Kingdom as a result of lobbying by the National Union of Teachers who were the most powerful sectional interest and had a long term close relation with the Department of Education and Skills (DES).
 He then explains that this arrangement worked across all government departments.

 Hacker now concludes that the task is impossible, and asks Sir Humphrey for advice on how to get out of the commitment.
 Together, they decide that a few "local repercussions" of the policy, specifically impacting the Prime Minister's own constituency with job losses and unwanted development, would do the job nicely.
-Humphrey then suggests that if a journalist – such as the one he's about to have lunch with – got hold of the document, there would be a national outcry, and, as they have to circulate copies to every department, it would be difficult to track down the source of any leak that might occur.
+Humphrey then suggests that if a journalist—such as the one he's about to have lunch with—got hold of the document, there would be a national outcry, and, as they have to circulate copies to every department, it would be difficult to track down the source of any leak that might occur.
 Sir Humphrey has lunch with Peter Maxwell, a journalist from The Times over which he outlines the negative implications of the policy on the constituency and then he 'accidentally' leaves a copy of Hacker's memo for the journalist to retrieve.